frdmn/AndTekBar.app/README.md

 1. Make sure you've installed all requirements
 2. Clone this repository:
   `git clone https://github.com/frdmn/AndTekBar.app`
-3. Open Xcode and hit "Build" to compile an executable
+3. Compile the project:
+  `xcodebuild`
+4. Open the executable which can be found in:
+  `${GITDIR}/build/Release/AndTekBar.app`

 ## Contributing